Holidays Around The World: New Year's, Christmas, And More

 Learning more about holidays from outside your own culture may offer eye-opening insights into what others value and what life may be like in another part of the world.
 Below, we’ll explore some of the most popular holidays around the globe.

 Chinese New Year is a holiday in China that falls on the second new moon after the winter solstice on December 21st, determined by the lunar calendar instead of the Gregorian calendar.
-In 2025, Chinese New Year will be on January 29th and will last 16 days.
+In 2025, the Chinese New Year will be on January 29th and will last 16 days.
 The 2025 celebration is for the year of the snake, so celebrations will be snake-themed to honor the new lives born in this year.
 In China and some other parts of the world, a lantern festival is held after the official start date of the Chinese New Year to bring luck and prosperity to the new year.
+Many individuals exchange gifts, and some may wear colorful costumes, particularly new clothes in the color red.

 Chinese New Year traditions: Holidays around the world